Dean Wilkinson: Books

 In 2003 Scholastic published his first two novels, The Legend of Arthur King and Arthur King and the Curious Case of the Time Train.

 For Penguin he has written the Plants Versus Zombies puzzle book and The Beano’s Prankipedia.

 He also wrote the SMTV Live annual and has self-published Sarkylocks & The Three Bears and The Greenies.

 For adults he has published The Tees Bally Fibber, the best of the spoof newspaper website he used to write and performed stories from on Teesside’s TFM Radio, and the darkly humoured Disturbing Bedtime Tales For Very Bad People.

 For Apex Publishing he wrote The Classic Children’s Television Quiz Book, a thousand questions on classic children’s TV.

 MX Publishing publish his supernatural kid's comedy book series Sheerluck Versus The Paranormal.

 Wilkinson writes more grown up comedy books, such as Swearlot Holmes, under the name Earle Wilkinson.

 Board Games

 Wilkinson has designed the upcoming board game The Madcap League, based on his own comedy intellectual property and a Sherlock Holmes Monopoly game, commissioned by the Sherlock Holmes Museum, Baker Street, London.

-Personal life

-Dean lives with his long term girlfriend Joanne Kitching.
-He has 3 daughters to a previous marriage; Emily Wilkinson, Alice Wilkinson and Grace Wilkinson.